Registration now open; Clinic quickly reached capacity in 2012

 Prior to his appointment with the CCHA, Anastos served as president of the North American Hockey League, a Tier II junior league, for four seasons.
 During that time, the NAHL attracted strong ownership groups and developed into one of the top leagues for college-bound players in the United States.

-Anastos was previously on the board of directors for One Goal, a non-profit organization comprised of hockey's North American industry leaders seeking to improve awareness and understanding of hockey, so parents can make informed decisions about involving their families in the game.
+Anastos also served on the board of directors for One Goal, a non-profit organization comprised of hockey's North American industry leaders seeking to improve awareness and understanding of hockey, so parents can make informed decisions about involving their families in the game and he currently serves as a member of the Michigan Sports Hall of Fame Advisory Board.

-Anastos, 48, lives in Farmington Hills, Mich., with his wife, Lisa.
-They have five children: daughters Lauren, Jenna, Alyssa, and Andie, and son Drew.
+Anastos, 50, and his wife Lisa have five children: daughters Lauren, Jenna, Alyssa, and Andie, and son Drew.

 at the official